 Customers are very quick to make decisions and often base a large part of the decision on subconscious impressions of brands and products.
-It is essential to make the best possible representation of your company instantly.
+It’s essential to make the best possible representation of your company instantly.

-What are the benefits of updating my logo?
+What are the benefits of a logo design update?

-By keeping your brand looking up to date your business will appear more dynamic and attractive to potential customers.
-It will also show your current clients that your business is successfully moving forward.
+By keeping your brand looking up to date, your business will appear more dynamic and attractive to your audience.
+It’ll also show your current clients that your business is successfully moving forward.
 Carrying out a brand refresh may mean you appeal to additional sectors too, and create new opportunities for business.